Program length: 4-5 weeks

 Location: Phoenix, Arizona

-Students enrolled in a medical laboratory science program at Arizona State University (ASU) may complete a clinical rotation at Mayo Clinic in the Department of Laboratory Medicine and Pathology.
+Students enrolled in a medical laboratory science program at Arizona State University (ASU) or Brigham Young University (BYU) may complete a clinical rotation at Mayo Clinic in the Department of Laboratory Medicine and Pathology.

 Graduation and certification